 Hearty 3-Grain Waffles (or pancakes!)

 Most waffles tend to be made with overly processed flour and "bad" fats -- but you can have an indulgent waffle that's also healthy and delicious!
 This recipe uses three different stone-ground grains: wheat, corn, and buckwheat.
 Together they provide you with tons of flavor AND nutrition.
-Thanks go to our miller's husband Will for these crisp, nutty-tasting waffles with good fats and smart carbs!
+Thanks go to Janie's Mill Manager's husband Will for these crisp, nutty-tasting waffles with good fats and smart carbs!

 Yield: about 5 hearty waffles (The batter can also be used for pancakes.)

 - 150g (1 1/4 cups) Janie’s Mill All Purpose Flour (you may substitute Pastry Flour, Cake Flour, or Spelt Flour)

 - 1 cup Janie's Mill Cornmeal (any variety)

 - 4 Tb Sugar (or to your taste)